Accept a payment with the Express Checkout Element

 - Serve your application over HTTPS.
 This is required in development and in production.
 You can use a service such as ngrok.

-- Register and verify your domain in both test mode and live mode.
+- Register your domain in both a sandbox and live mode.

 - Create a PayPal Sandbox account to test your integration.